joeldipops/TableTop/AdventurerFactory/README.md

 3. Draw 1 card if possible.

 ### Main step
-As many times as you like / can afford do the following.
+As many times as you like / can afford, do the following.
 - Play a card
     1. Check whether the card has any `Needs` listed.
 The card cannot be played unless all `Needs` are met.
         - For example, your only card in play is `Knight` which provides `1xKnight`.
 In your hand, you have `Silent Steps`, which needs 1x`Assasin`,`Silver Ring` which has no needs,  `Squire` which needs 1x`Knight` and  `Knightly Banner` which needs `2xKnight`.
 You may play `Silver Ring` or `Squire`, but you may not play `Silent Steps` or `Knightly Banner`.